github/codeql/docs/codeql/codeql-cli/about-codeql-packs.rst

 Examples of custom CodeQL packs
 -------------------------------

 When you write custom queries or tests, you should save them in custom CodeQL packs.
 For simplicity, try to organize each pack logically.
-For more information, see ""`CodeQL pack structure <#codeql-pack-structure>`__."
+For more information, see "`CodeQL pack structure <#codeql-pack-structure>`__."
 Save files for queries and tests in separate packs and, where possible, organize custom packs into specific folders for each target language.
 This is particuarly useful if you intend to publish your CodeQL packs so they can be shared with others or used in GitHub `Code scanning <https://docs.github.com/en/code-security/secure-coding/automatically-scanning-your-code-for-vulnerabilities-and-errors/about-code-scanning>`__.

 CodeQL packs for custom libraries
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~